ascholerChemeketa/cs160Reader/_sources/ParallelProcessing/AmdahlsLaw.rst

 Having multiple core computers is wonderful if you want to do multiple jobs at one time.
 But it does not necessarily improve our ability to do any one particular job faster.
 That is because normal algorithms do not always divide up into equal sized chunks of work.

 For any given task, there are likely parts that are **serial** (ones that must be done in order) and parts that are **parallel** (that can be done at the same time or even out of order).
-Say I have a giant pile of index cards with definitions written on them but the cards are all jumbled up and I want to find one with information about Amdahl's Law and add facts from it to this page.
+Say I have a giant pile of index cards with definitions written on them.
+I want to find one with information about Amdahl's Law and add facts from it to this page but the cards are all jumbled up.
 Fortunately I have 4 friends with me.
 I could divide up the cards, give each person a pile and tell them what to look for.
 Then all five of us could search our pile.
 Once someone finds the right card, they can announce it and give it back for me to use.
 This program might look like:

 .. faux_code::